axu2/improved-seam-carving/README.md

 Both papers introduce different ways to "calculate the energy of a pixel, which is a measure of its importance—the higher the energy, the less likely that the pixel will be included as part of a seam."

-The first paper calculated the energy of a pixel using a an edge detection algorithm.
+The first paper determined the energy of a pixel using some edge detection algorithm.

-The second paper calculated the energy of a pixel by seeing if removing it would introduce a new edge in the image.
+The second paper determined the energy of a pixel by calculating the gradient of the new edges that are introduced in the image after removing a seam containing that pixel.

 The two resulting energy maps of the bench image using the two methods look like this, where higher energy pixels are brighter: